IPL-UV/smm4causaldiscovery/README.md

 The complete list of required python packages is in [`requirements.txt`](requirements.txt).

-Additionally, the scripts to generate figures ar wrritten in R and requires the `ggplot2` package.
+Additionally, the scripts to generate figures are written in R and requires the `ggplot2` package (optionally the `colorblindr``package can be used to check plots under color blindness).

 ### SMM weighted ensemble